There's a story breaking today that this is a watershed event in American cultural history.

 A member of the New Jersey state legislature is proposing to ban the smoking of cigarettes in your own automobile.

-The uh the uh guy's name is uh John McKeon.
+The uh, the uh guy's name is uh John Mckeon.

-He's an assemblyman from New Jersey, he's a tobacco opponent, says his father died of emphysema, sponsored the legislation.
+He's a tobacco opponent, says his father died of emphysema.

 Cigarette smoking is becoming the most politically incorrect legal activity you can engage in.

-Look at the number of things that we are told that we have to tolerate from people.
+Look Look at the number of things that we are told that we have to tolerate from people.

 But smoking of cigarettes is deemed to be so unacceptable, so socially terrible, so bad for you, that you now see the reaching into people's automobiles.

-My own belief is that smoking eventually is going to be banned everywhere except your private house.
+My own belief is that smoking eventually is going to be banned everywhere, except your private house.

 And that's when the cigarette smokers, who don't ever want to speak up for themselves, that's when they're probably finally going to rebel.